-The Xbox Series X has finally arrived, and there's good news on a lot of counts.
+The Xbox Series X has been out for a year, and there's good news on a lot of counts.
 The console provides powerful hardware, great games and impressive performance across the board.
 Even better: If you know how to use an Xbox One, you already know how to use an Xbox Series X as well.
 The interface is identical, all of your games still work and your save data will even sync up automatically.

 Truth be told, veteran Xbox gamers can probably just hit the ground running with the Xbox Series X. But if this is your first Xbox console (or your first one in a while), check out these ten handy tips that'll get you from setup to gaming in no time flat.